TinkerBoard/gpio_lib_c/README.md

 # GPIO_Lib_C
-  GPIO_LIB is a extension of Wiring, it can control low speed peripherial of Tinker Board.
+  GPIO_LIB is a extension of WiringPi, it can control low speed peripherial of Tinker Board.

 # Getting Source Code
 1. make sure network is work fine.